-SFA 2 - GREEN AND SUSTAINABLE VALLEY Ref IDP Ref f KPI Name Description of Unit of Measurement Past Year Performance Original Annual Annual 2021 Reason(s) for deviation from target (under and Improvement Plan(s) to correct deviation from target (under Target Target Target Actual R over performance) performance) Garden waste is included in the definition of organic waste.
+SFA 2 - GREEN AND SUSTAINABLE VALLEY Ref IDP Ref KPI Name Description of Unit of Measurement Past Year Performance Original Revised Annual Annual Target Target 2021 from target (under and Improvement Plan(s) to correct deviation from target (under Target larger Target Actual R over performance) performance) Garden waste is included in the definition of organic waste.
 As such, the volumes of garden waste dealt with is used in the above calculations.
 As a long term strategy, food waste will feature more prominently as processes in this regard develops, in line with the National Waste Strategy.
 TL68 KPI082 Submission of an Integrated Waste Management Plan to the MayCo Number of Integrated Waste Management Plans submitted to the MayCo by 31 March New KPI 1 1 1 1 G